SpiralBL0CK/BlackLotus-analysis-stage2-bootkit-rootkit-stage/README.md

 ![1](https://github.com/SpiralBL0CK/BlackLotus-analysis-stage2-bootkit-rootkit-stage/assets/25670930/714cdc22-c053-4ae0-9223-73738a19f7d6)

-this time with a twist
+this time with a twist, the twist being that we return the build id :) as we can see

 =============================================================================